copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

         git checkout -b source

-1. You will be creating a directory structure that looks like the following:
+1. You will create a directory structure that looks like the following:

         username.github.io/
         ├── .gitignore